 Los Angeles Lakers icon Kobe Bryant saw his 2012-13 campaign end under the difficult and depressing circumstances of tearing his Achilles tendon on the final weekend of the regular season.
-While that injury is a serious setback for any player, it perhaps meant more to the 34-year-old Bryant, who said in October that he might retire when his current contract expires after the 2013-14 season.
+While that injury is a serious setback for any player, it perhaps meant more to the 34-year-old Bryant, who said in October that he might decide to retire when his current contract expires after the 2013-14 season.
 We simply don't know how much energy he has left, or how willing he is to fight through a lengthy rehabilitation process and return at the top of the game.

 However, it appears that this injury might have rekindled Kobe's desire to stay in the NBA for several seasons.
 In an interview for Brazilian television, he said he can see himself playing three or four more years.
 From Eric Pincus for the Los Angeles Times:

 "I could easily see myself playing another three or four years," he said on Brazilian television in a segment produced by Glenda Carqueijo (2:30 in the video).

 The All-Star guard is currently recovering from a torn Achilles' tendon, suffered April 12.
 He's expected to return to the court by November or December.

 Bryant is headed into the final year of his contract and will be 35 before next season.
 He's confident he'll fully recover from what was a devastating injury.